libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 Others, such as the ones for median and standard deviation, are created in the expression.

-You might use statistics such as these to calculate metrics and perform performance analysis on historical or streamed data.
+You might use statistics such as these to calculate metrics on historical or streamed data.

 ```
 (